 For purposes of nomination to the RLA, mid-career is defined as a person with 7 or more years of scholarly/professional experience.
 The nominee should be one who has potential for increased leadership responsibility and achievement within higher education.

-For the 2015 pilot group of Fellows, approximately 25 individuals will be selected for participation.
+Approximately 25 individuals will be selected for participation.

-other senior administrative leaders who see potential for greater leadership in the nominee.
+No. Nominations for participation in the Academy must be submitted by VPs, deans, directors, chairs or other senior administrative leaders who see potential for greater leadership in the nominee.
 Senior leaders may nominate more than one individual.

-the same person.
+Typically, the nominator will serve as a project mentor.
+However, a nominator and mentor need not be the same person.
 Designation of a project mentor will be required toward the end of the first year at the time the Fellow’s project is identified.
 Mentors must be current Rutgers employees with the ability to serve as advisors for the projects and participate in selected RLA meetings/events.

-Toward the end of the first year, each Fellow, in conjunction with his/her nominator/mentor will identify a project of import to the unit or the broader campus.
+Toward the end of the first year, each Fellow, in conjunction with his/her nominator/mentor, will identify a project of import to the unit or the broader campus.
 These projects are intended to provide a context for applying and furthering the development of leadership competencies, while contributing meaningfully to address significant needs of the institution.
 Work on projects will begin in the second year of the program.

-affect a Fellow’s ability to attend all classes and meetings.
+Fellows are expected to attend all classes.
+However, we recognize there may be circumstances that may affect a Fellow’s ability to attend all classes and meetings.
 An RLA Fellow should not miss more than one or two classes during each year of the program.

 No. Materials for RLA class sessions are provided by the Academy.
-Any project costs, including release time, travel and materials must be assumed by the unit benefitting from the project.
+Any project costs, including release time, travel, and materials must be assumed by the unit benefitting from the project.